U.S. widens asset freeze of Guatemalan drug cartel

 Treasury also added eight businesses to a list of drug-linked entities that U.S. persons are banned from making transactions with.
 The two named individuals are on that list as well.

-“Today’s designation of Marta Julia and Ovaldino Lorenzana Cordon, members of one of Guatemala’s most significant crime families ... allows us to continue our efforts to dismantle transnational drug trafficking organizations operating in Guatemala,” said Adam Szubin, director of Treasury’s Office of Foreign Assets Control.
+“Today’s designation of Marta Julia and Ovaldino Lorenzana Cordon, members of one of Guatemala’s most significant crime families ... allows us to continue our efforts to dismantle transnational drug trafficking organizations operating in Guatemala,” said Adam Smith, director of Treasury’s office of Foreign Assets Control.

 Treasury said the Lorenzana drug trafficking organization plays a key role in cocaine smuggling between Colombia and Mexico, using Guatemala to stage shipments, and eventually into the United States.